polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/upgrade-a-chain/scheduled-upgrade.md

 been filled in before providing the `when` parameter.
 Leave the `maybe_periodic` parameter empty and the `priority` parameter at its default value of `0`.
 Select the System pallet's `set_code` function as the `call` parameter and provide the Wasm binary as before.
 Leave the "with weight override" option deactivated.
-Once all the other fields have been filled in, use a block number about 5 blocks (30 seconds) in the future to fill in the `when` parameter and quickly submit the transaction.
+Once all the other fields have been filled in, use a block number about 10 blocks (1 minute) in the future to fill in the `when` parameter and quickly submit the transaction.
 You can use the template node's command line output or the [Polkadot JS Apps UI block explorer](https://polkadot.js.org/apps/#/explorer?rpc=ws://127.0.0.1:9944) to select a block number.